11 LinkedIn connection message templates that people actually accept

 Addressing a shared professional challenge immediately creates a connection based on mutual understanding.
 It’s an effective way to initiate a dialogue that can lead to the exchange of valuable insights, advice, and experiences.

-Template 9: Collaboration Proposal
+Template 9: collaboration proposal

 Hi [Name],